8 Full Proof Strategies to Increase your Happiness

 When you are in a negative thinking cycle, acknowledge it.
 “I’m worrying about my relationship.”
 I’m worrying about money.”
 “I’m obsessing about problems at work.”

-Following are 8 Full Proof Strategies to Increase your Happiness.
+Here Are 8 Full Proof Strategies to Increase your Happiness

 ― Robert Frost